UniADC: A Unified Framework for Anomaly Detection and Classification: Introduction

 \section{Introduction}

 Image anomaly detection aims to train models to detect and localize anomalous regions within images.
-It has numerous practical applications and has attracted growing research interest in recent years \cite{tao2022deep, xia2022gan, diers2023survey, liu2024deep}.
+It has numerous practical applications and has attracted growing research interest in recent years.
 Anomaly classification further categorizes detected anomalies, which aids in assessing anomaly severity and facilitating root-cause analysis.
+For instance, severe anomalies like scratches and breakage significantly compromise product quality, necessitating immediate production halts for inspection.
+Conversely, minor anomalies like stains or foreign matter have a negligible impact and are typically not classified as genuine defects.
 Existing studies \cite{lyu2025mvrec, huang2025anomalyncd} typically treat anomaly classification as a downstream task of anomaly detection, in which the detected anomalous regions are cropped into sub-images and then fed into a separate classification model.
 This two-stage pipeline ignores the inherent connection between anomaly detection and classification, and hinders information sharing across the two tasks.
 Moreover, missed and over detections during the detection stage, as well as the difficulty in selecting appropriate anomaly score thresholds, pose a series of challenges for subsequent classification.
-As a result, such methods often suffer from high implementation complexity and suboptimal performance, limiting their practicality in real-world scenarios.
+As a result, such methods often suffer from high computational complexity and suboptimal performance, limiting their practicality in real-world scenarios.